vicki-since91/WeatherTest/README.md

 NPM
 VS Code - to browse the code (optional)

-### Open Command Prompt / Terminal, browse to the WeatherReport folder
+## Open Command Prompt / Terminal and browse to the WeatherReport folder
 In the project directory, you can run:

 ### `npm i`